TejasviBattula/wrap-and-wonder-gifting-app/README.md

 # 🎁 Wrap & Wonder

-Wrap & Wonder is a personalized gifting website developed as my first web development project during my second year of Computer Science.
+Wrap & Wonder is a responsive personalized gifting web application developed as my first frontend web development project during my second year of Computer Science.

-The project was created to make gift selection more thoughtful by helping users explore personalized gift ideas based on different occasions and preferences.
+The application was designed to simplify gift selection by allowing users to explore personalized gift ideas, customized products, and curated gift hampers through a clean, interactive, and user-friendly interface.
+This project helped me strengthen my understanding of frontend development and laid the foundation for my journey in web development.

-Although it was one of my earliest projects, it played a significant role in strengthening my understanding of web development fundamentals and sparked my interest in building user-focused applications.

-## Features
+## 🚀 Features

-- 🎉 Personalized gift recommendations
+- 🎁 Personalized gifting experience
-- 🎂 Occasion-based gift categories
+- 🎂 Occasion-based gift recommendations
+- 💐 Curated gift hampers with pricing
+- 🖼️ Interactive image gallery
+- ⭐ Customer testimonials section
+- 📞 Contact form
-- 📱 Responsive user interface
+- 📱 Responsive and user-friendly interface
-- 🎨 Simple and intuitive design
-- 🖥️ Easy navigation
+- 🎨 Modern UI with smooth navigation

-## Tech Stack
+## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - JavaScript
+- Swiper.js
+- Font Awesome

-## What I Learned
+## 📖 What I Learned

-- Building complete multi-page websites
+This project marked the beginning of my web development journey and helped me gain practical experience in:

-- Responsive web design
+- Structuring responsive web pages using HTML5
+- Styling modern user interfaces with CSS3
-- DOM manipulation using JavaScript
+- Adding interactivity using JavaScript
+- Working with third-party libraries such as Swiper.js
-- Structuring frontend projects
+- Creating reusable and organized frontend components
+- Understanding responsive web design principles
 - Improving UI/UX fundamentals

-## Future Improvements
+## 🌟 Future Enhancements

-- User authentication
+- User Authentication
-- Shopping cart functionality
+- Shopping Cart Functionality
+- Product Search & Filtering
+- Backend Integration
+- Database Connectivity
-- Payment integration
+- Online Payment Gateway
-- Database support
+- Order Tracking
-- AI-powered gift recommendations
+- AI-powered Personalized Gift Recommendations

+## 🤝 Acknowledgement

+This project was developed as part of my learning journey in frontend web development.
+I used a frontend template as the initial foundation and customized it to create a personalized gifting website while learning HTML, CSS, and JavaScript.

+## 👨‍💻 Author

+Tejasvi

 Final-Year Computer Science Student

+---

+⭐ If you found this project interesting, feel free to star the repository!